Have you wondered if Knox College is the right school for you? Join us for our Juniors Open House on March 1 ...

 What services are provided by Health Services?

 Knox College Health Services ensures that our students have access to a medical practitioner for basic health care needs.
 Some of the services provided include treatment for cold/flu/sore throat symptoms, asthma, minor burns, earache, rashes, sinus symptoms, minor injuries, and mild allergic reactions.

 Who is eligible for services?
 Is there a cost for your services?

-All students registered at Knox College are eligible for both services.
+All enrolled, degree-seeking Knox College students are eligible for both services.
 There are no charges for any of the clinical services at Counseling Services.
-While Health Services offers a variety of services at no cost, certain medical expenses such as prescriptions, x-rays,and some lab fees are the student's responsibility.
+While Health Services offers a variety of services at no cost, certain medical expenses such as prescriptions, x-rays, and some lab fees are the student's responsibility.